vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 Where `Cg==` is `\n` (enter/return key) encoded in Base64.
 All values are optional, but `rows` and `cols` have to be together and empty command doesn't do anything.

+## DEBUGGING
+Exception backtraces in `osctl` can be enabled by settings environment variable `GLI_DEBUG=true`, e.g. `GLI_DEBUG=true osctl ct ls`.
+This will not make `osctl` more verbose, only print exceptions when it crashes.

+`osctld` is logging either to syslog or to `/var/log/osctld`, depending on your system configuration. `osctl` provides several commands you can use for debugging purposes.
+These commands are not shown in `osctl` help message.

+`debug threads ls`
+  Print a list of threads in `osctld` and their backtraces.
+This can be useful to check if some operation hangs.

+`debug locks ls` [`-v`]
+  Print a list of internal locks that are held by threads.
+Useful for deadlock analysis.

+    `-v`, `--verbose`
+      Include also backtraces of lock holding threads.

+`debug locks show` *id*
+  Print information about a specific internal lock and the thread holding it.

+## EXAMPLES
+Install zpool `tank` into `osctld`:

+`osctl pool install tank`

+Create a user:

+`osctl user new --ugid 5000 --map 0:666000:65536 myuser01`

+Create a container:

+`osctl ct new --user myuser01 --distribution alpine --version latest myct01`

+Add bridged veth interface:

+`osctl ct netif new bridge --link lxcbr0 myct01 eth0`

+Start the container:

+`osctl ct start myct01`

 ## BUGS
 Report bugs to https://github.com/vpsfreecz/vpsadminos/issues.